Primary

 Lie on your back with legs pointing straight up toward the ceiling.
 Reach your hands up and crunch your shoulders off the floor, trying to touch your toes.
 The goal is thoracic flexion, not just reaching forward.
 Lower and repeat with control.

-Want Toe Touches in your program?
+See where Toe Touches fits in your weekly plan

 Lie on your back with legs straight up.